wp-plugins/my-glossar/readme.txt

 = 1.0.0 =
 - added the possibility to use your own url-slug instead of lexikon
 - minor bugfixes

+= 1.0.2 =
+- fixed the not closed h3-tag
+- Optimization of displaying the numeric character

 == Upgrade Notice ==